Adillwma/SDx4/README.md

 - If tile edge blending is enabled, select the desired blend mode from the drop down menu.

 - Configure the pipeline settings, optional but can be used to speed up processing and reduce memory usage.
 These enhancements are exclusively available for NVIDIA CUDA 11.1+ enabled GPUs, if a supported GPU is not detected the settings will not be applied.
   - ⚠️ Attention slicing: When memory efficient attention and sliced attention are both enabled, memory efficient attention takes precedent.
-This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs
+This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs and the program will automatically disable this setting if enabled without a supported GPU.
-  - ⚠️ CPU offloading: This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs
+  - ⚠️ CPU offloading: This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs and the program will automatically disable this setting if enabled without a supported GPU.
-  - ⚠️ xFormers memeory efficent attentiton: This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs
+  - ⚠️ xFormers memeory efficent attentiton: This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs and the program will automatically disable this setting if enabled without a supported GPU.